 Why Do Squirrels Lie Flat?

 The informal word for a squirrel lying down flat is called “splooting”.
-No one is sure where the word originated from but some believe it’s a twist on the word “splat.”
+No one is sure where the word originated, but some believe it’s a twist on the word “splat.”
 Splooting is defined as the act of lying flat on the belly with the legs stretched out.

 While it may seem counter-intuitive to suddenly stop in the presence of a danger, the act of lying flat is a protective mechanism for squirrels.